 15.3.4.
-Notice and Publication by the Secretary, and Related Actions i.
-The applicable deadline under Section 15.3.8.A for full implementation of the On-Project Plan has passed; and
+Notice and Publication by the Secretary, and Related Actions

 A. Publication of Notice Making Assurances Final and Permanent

 The Secretary shall publish a notice in the Federal Register within forty-five (45) days after all of the following events have occurred: